nschonni/healthvault-docs/healthvault/concepts/connectivity/shell-redirect-interface.md

 <span class="literalValue">https:// <span class="parameter">ActionURL</span>?target=SignOut</span>

-The .NET SDK wrapper for this target is the [HealthServicePage<span class="languageSpecificText" xmlns="http://www.w3.org/1999/xhtml"><span class="cs">.</span><span class="vb">.</span><span class="cpp">::</span><span class="nu">.</span><span class="fs">.</span></span>SignOut](https://msdn.microsoft.com/en-us/library/microsoft.health.web.healthservicepage.signout.aspx) method.
+The .NET SDK wrapper for this target is the [HealthServicePage.SignOut](/healthvault/sdks/dotnet/microsoft.health.web.healthservicepage.signout.aspx) method.
 This method also discards the application auth cookie; discarding the cookie is required to sign the user out of the application.
 If the application does not use this method, it must manually delete the auth cookie when signing the user out.

 ### AUTH